Jeffery Errington

 Jeff Errington FRS, FMedSci is a British microbiologist, and Director of the Centre for Bacterial Cell Biology (CBCB), at Newcastle University.

 Life

 He was Professor of Microbiology at the University of Oxford and a Fellow of Wadham College, Oxford.
-He is a fellow of the Royal Society.
+He is a fellow of the Royal Society (2003), the Academy of Medical Sciences (2007) and the Australian Academy of Science (2025).